Poise & Provocation: 22 Films That Celebrate Feminine Strength

 Birds of Prey (2020)

-After a public break up from Gotham’s most notorious villain, chaos becomes liberation as Harley Quinn weaponizes spectacle and instability into self-definition, claiming authorship over a life once framed as accessory.
+After a public break up from Gotham’s most notorious villain, chaos becomes liberation as Harley Quinn weaponizes spectacle and instability into self-definition, claiming authorship over a life once framed as a supporting role.

 Promising Young Woman (2020)